Cloth Pad Frequently Asked Questions

 Q- How do I wash and care for Tree Hugger Cloth Pads?

 A- Washing them can be as simple as tossing them in the washing machine!
 Cloth pads do not need to be washed in a strictly cloth pad or cloth diaper load.
 If washing with other clothes/towels you may want to pre-rinse depending on your flow.
 We choose the fabrics that we have so they can last you many years with minimal fuss.
 Washer safe, dryer safe, no special care needed.
 Worried about stains?
 Natural fabrics such as cotton and bamboo stain easier than minky which rarely stains.
 If stains set in then just place clean wet pads in the sun or you may use a stain remover product on them such as our stain remover bars or peroxide before washing.
 The biggest wash rule with cloth pads is NO fabric softener!
 Fabric softener (in the washer OR dryer) will cause your pads to repel instead of absorb.
+If you are looking for an eco-friendly/cloth pad friendly/fabric softener free laundry detergent check out Tru Earth Laundry Strips and throw some Wool Dryer Balls in the dryer to cut your drying time and to keep your pads soft.
 Here are 3 tips for washing cloth pads.

 *Bamboo topped pads need to be washed on their own the first couple of times to be sure the dye is set.